-Application Information for Academic Year 2025-26
+Application Information

-Each year the Wayne Morse Center for Law and Politics hosts two UO graduate students as Graduate Research Fellows.
+Each year the Wayne Morse Center for Law and Politics (WMC) hosts two or three UO graduate students as Graduate Research Fellows.
 The work of Graduate Research Fellows is designed to enrich the intellectual and scholarly environment of the Wayne Morse Center, and to advance research by UO faculty on that enlightens public understanding about significant issues and problems confronting society.
+The award is intended to help with expenses for students writing master’s theses or dissertations at the UO and to commission research on Wayne Morse.
+During academic year 2026-27, the Wayne Morse Center will support two to three Graduate Research Fellows with awards of $5000 each.

 Priorities and Criteria for Selection